Extra Curricular Activities for School Students

 We organise a number of events and activities for school students outside of the school environment.
-Many of them are hosted on Queen Mary's Mile End campus.
-In addition we have a number of activites open to the general public which school students are welcome to attend and a variety of Physics content on our YouTube channel.
+In addition we have a variety of Physics content on our YouTube channel.